 You'll also get a chance to analyze scenarios presented in other formats like Domain Message Flow Modelling and the Bounded Context Canvas.
 And you'll get to switch into the architect role and design architectures with these techniques yourself.

 Throughout this course, you'll get to experience a diverse number of scenarios from different domains, based on the real world experiences of Max and Nick.
 While the course is largely hands-on, you will also learn the necessary theory even if you have no previous experience of Domain-Driven Design.

-Nick is a Principal Consultant who works with technology leaders to map strategy, architect systems, and build continuous delivery teams.
-He is the co-author of Designing Autonomous Teams and Services (O’Reilly) and Patterns, Principles and Practices of Domain-Driven Design (Wrox), and blogs monthly at ntcoding.co.uk/blog.
+Nick works with product and technology leaders to map strategy, model domains, design architecture and build continuous delivery teams while helping to deliver successful business outcomes.
+He is the author of Architecture Modernization (Manning), and Principles and Practices of Domain-Driven Design (Wrox).

 20 years in software development and not even a wrinkle (or almost not).
 Curious by nature, I am always on the lookout for anything that can make us more efficient as an individual, as a team or within an organization.

 I’m co-organizing the amazing Newcrafts conference (https://videos.ncrafts.io/) and also co-founder of the Nantes Software Crafters Meetup (https://www.meetup.com/fr-FR/nantes-software-crafters-Nantes)